hexagoncircle/ryan-mulligan-dev/src/blog/themes-and-schemes.md

 For visual history, I shared my site refresh and demonstrated the original theme slider implementation in [this tweet](https://twitter.com/hexagoncircle/status/1338885523658555394?s=20&t=WebRdkKmXfB5ntsYPFwNwA). _Small note:_ this was tweeted before I decided to ditch the old domain in favor of the one you're on now.
 {.callout}

 This first iteration felt limited.
 Preferred color scheme values were tied to specific themes (1 for dark, 5 for light/no-preference) and disconnected from the values sandwiched in between.
-It was a fine start but left me wondering about other ways to handle this preference settings.
+It was a fine start but left me wondering about other ways to handle these preference settings.

 ## Decoupling scheme and theme